stevej2608/dash-holoniq-components/README.md

 ## Dash Holoniq Components

+A set of house-keeping components for [Dash][dash-homepage] that make the implementation of forms and larger, multi-page applications a little easier.
 The following components are available:

 **Alert** The Alert component is hidden if it has no children.
 When children are injected the Alert component sets its style to become visible